Stage Four Pulmonary Fibrosis Treatment

 Cells and Chronic Lung Disease

-Stem cells are the building blocks of living organisms.
+Cells are the building blocks of living organisms.
 They have the ability for self-renewal and replication, thus are capable of forming any type of tissue or organ in the body.
-Adult stem cells from one organ are capable of forming tissue for another organ, which is called plasticity.
-It has been found that adult stem cells are capable of being transferred into any one single organ of the body.
+Adult cells from one organ are capable of forming tissue for another organ, which is called plasticity.
+It has been found that adult cells are capable of being transferred into any one single organ of the body.

 Cellular Treatment for Stage Four Pulmonary Fibrosis

-In the case of people with end stage pulmonary fibrosis, autologous stem cells are used, meaning the cells come from the patient’s own body.
+In the case of people with end stage pulmonary fibrosis, autologous cells are used, meaning the cells come from the patient’s own body.
 They can be found in the patient’s blood (venous) and bone marrow.
-Stem cells derived from the blood and bone marrow have the capacity to form many types of differentiated cells.
-During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow, which requires special laboratory techniques to collect them.
+Cells derived from the blood and bone marrow have the capacity to form many types of differentiated cells.
+During the procedure, cellular therapy involves isolating adult cells from bone marrow, which requires special laboratory techniques to collect them.

-After being extracted from the patient’s body, the stem cells are then isolated.
+After being extracted from the patient’s body, the cells are then isolated.
 Finally, they are given back to the patient intravenously.
 The treatment is minimally invasive and typically an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.
-It takes a physician that has sought specific training to perform stem cell therapy adequately and safely.
+It takes a physician that has sought specific training to perform cellular therapy adequately and safely.
 If you would like to find out more about our available treatment options for end stage pulmonary fibrosis, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation